 and/or pastry lovers.)
 But fruits and veggies (raw or otherwise) may go a long way toward easing at least some of your ills and also taking off some of those extra pounds.

 Why?
 Because veggies bring great stuff to the party: vitamins, minerals, enzymes, fiber, antioxidants, and phyto-chemicals all wrapped up for you in packages of every color.
-They're not only beautiful but also really good for you.
+Not only are they beautiful, but they're also really good for you.

 So maybe give those veggies you think you don’t like another shot.
 Perhaps you'll discover that you’re actually crazy about some of them...with or without a dip.
-For example, Brussels sprouts taste quite good raw, especially thinly sliced into a salad—nice and peppery.
+For example, Brussels sprouts taste quite good raw, especially thinly sliced into a salad or sandwich—nice and peppery.
 Uncooked or even merely "under-cooked," certain vegetables take on an entirely different character.

 And speaking of dips and sauces, perhaps reconsider dressings on lettuce-based salads.
 Why?
-Because almost immediately those lovely greens begin to wilt and grow soggy.
-But if the dressing is served alongside the salad (or passed around the table) so that diners who wish can dress their own just before eating, the main salad stays crisp and yummy.
+Because almost immediately those lovely greens begin to wilt and grow soggy when drenched with a dressing.
+But if that dressing is served alongside the salad (or passed around the table) so that diners who wish can dress their own just before eating, the main salad stays crisp and yummy.
 Plus, any leftovers will likely work the next day for lunch or breakfast.
 (Try it; you might like it.)

 The great thing about this kind of diet is that you can work toward it in stages, instead of racing out to buy another refrigerator for all the veggies you start buying by the bushel.
 Also, by advancing one step at a time, you’re likely to generate less resistance from yourself and your “old ways.”
 So, the changes you’re making in your eating habits are more likely to become permanent.

 With raw veggies, a gradual approach is good from a physical standpoint, as well.
 Since vegetables have a lot of fiber, overdoing things at the start could stir up some serious discomfort.
-Who wants to walk around puffed up like a balloon, right?
+After all, who wants to walk around puffed up like a balloon, right?